maliMirkec/personal-website/source/_posts/bem-wordpress-theme.md

 }
 {% endcodeblock %}

-There are still some Wordpress parts where I couldn't find the solution how to add classes to `HTML` components, like Wordpress widgets.
+There are still some WordPress parts where I couldn't find the solution how to add classes to `HTML` components, like WordPress widgets.
 If you know how to do this, please let me know.

 ## Fancy stuff